guligo/robots-vs-dinosaurs/README.md

 - It is impossibe to add actor to simulation if actor with such location already exist.
 - etc.

 Such implementation is easily extendable, since dinosaur is just an actor of type ```dinosaur``` and robot is an actor of type ```robot``` with additional property ```dirn``` which represents direction.
-With such design, adding actor of another type to simulation is not a problem.
+With such design adding actor of another type to simulation is not a problem.

-Even though this problem naturally maps to 2D array, I decided to go with list due to following reasons.
-It makes solution more scalable since list contains only actors that are part of simulation, whereas 2D array would reflect empty fields too.
+Even though this problem naturally maps to 2D array, I decided to go with vector structure.
+It makes solution more scalable since vector contains only actors that are part of simulation, whereas 2D array would reflect empty fields too.
 For 50 x 50 grid it makes little difference, however for larger grids it would.